diegocarmn/diegocarmn/README.md

 - 🎓 CS Student at UFRGS
 - 🌐 Passionate about web development (React, Next, Tailwind, JavaScript, and more)
 - 🎮 Gamer
-- 📍 Brasil
+- 📍 Based in Brazil

 ---